Conditions

 What is ODD?

-It is common for children to be defiant toward adults sometimes.
+It is common for children to defy adults sometimes.
 For example, they may argue, refuse to do what they are told or talk back.

-However, if your child has negative, hostile and defiant behavior that lasts more than six months and is worse than behavior normally seen in children of the same age, your child may have oppositional defiant disorder (ODD).
-ODD is a behavior disorder that often co-occurs along with other disorders, such as attention disorder, learning problems, conduct disorders and anxiety and mood disorders.
+If your child has negative, hostile and defiant behavior that lasts more than 6 months and is worse than typical for their age, they may have oppositional defiant disorder (ODD).
+ODD is a behavior disorder that often happens along with other disorders, such as attention disorder, learning problems, conduct disorders, anxiety and mood disorders.

 What are the symptoms of ODD?